imaginaryusername/Reusable_specs/reusable_addresses.md

 v0.4, with change from signature to input hash for filtering suffix

 @im_uname, with material from Mark Lundeberg, plus discussion with Chris Pacia, Amaury Séchet, Shammah Chancellor, Jonathan Silverblood and Josh Ellithorpe.
-Additional editing from freetrader and emergent_reasons.
+Additional editing from Freetrader, Emergent_reasons and Jonald Fyookball.

 # Introduction